iamaldren/data-migration/README.md

 ## TODO

 1. Get data from Redis (JSON format)
-3. Call the functions that will execute statements for MariaDB to migrate the data
+3. Call the functions that will execute statements in the database to migrate the data

 ## Additional Requirement

 Since the relational database will implement an Auto-Increment (integer value) for the primary key, the Redis data must also adopt for this change.

-Meaning the ID use in Redis will follow whatever is the new ID in MySQL.
+Meaning the ID use in Redis will follow whatever is the new ID in database.